Our time in the outdoors is always something we treasure. It’s a puzzle then as to why we devote so little time to better landscape design.

 It’s interesting to work out what value we place on the great outdoors.
 If you ask people to talk about their visits to cities like Melbourne, Sydney, New York or Paris, and what they liked most about being there, most would answer that their best experiences involved the outdoors.
 Memories of a city visit or a trip into the wild have little in common apart from being outdoors.

-Studies have shown that individuals live a healthier and happier life in areas where they can experience nature and the green urban spaces.
+Studies by Landscape architects have shown that individuals live a healthier and happier life in areas where they can experience nature and the green urban spaces.
 Landscaping design of outdoor spaces is one of the cheapest you can do, and provides the highest return on investment.
 We’re talking about community life, health and wellness as well as the surrounding businesses.
 More people are making the move back into cities, and green public spaces and colourful streetscapes are attracting factors.

 Indoors V Outdoors